Neuschwanstein Castle

 15 Family Vacation Spots in Germany

-Germany’s natural scenic beauty, its spectacular landscapes, historical sites, robust cuisine, and superb accommodation make the country a prime choice for family vacations.
+Germany’s natural scenic beauty, spectacular landscapes, historical sites, robust cuisine, and superb accommodations make the country a prime choice for family vacations.
 All of these appeal to travellers of different budgets, interests, and proclivities.
 Consider including these top 15 attractions in your itinerary.

 Steiff Bear Museum